 May 2014 update: this work is still planned but hasn’t been done yet.
 There are issues with the reception systems at Casey and Davis – they will be replaced next SH summer (late 2015).

 Update Oct 2015 – still open, could be done if required.
 Should be reflected in requirements document.
-(May 2017)

-NA-1.5.2 Terra/Aqua MODIS polar winds–investigate possibility to improve timeliness of MODIS polar AMVs from CIMSS."

-ACTION: NESDIS

-STATUS: OPEN (May 2014)

-NA-1.5.3 AURA HIRDLS, MLS, OMI and TES - NESDIS to investigate the availability of NRT MLS humidity (AURA).

-ACTION: NESDIS

-STATUS: OPEN (Oct 2
+Update (May 2017): The Bureau plans to have operational VIIRS polar winds available by the end of 2017.

+STATUS (May 2017): still open

 NA-1.9.4 VIIRS Polar Winds - NESDIS to investigate the possibility to improve timeliness of VIIRS polar winds.